 Point #2: Experience by trying new opportunities, tactics, marketing, and see what sticks.

-I’ve recently published apps to Windows even though all the hype is against developers to do it.
-Well it seems to be paying off well for me.
+I’ve recently published apps to Windows even though all the hype is against developers doing it.
+Well, it seems to be paying off well for me.
 I make more on Windows than I do from the Android™ market.
 I see tons of opportunities.

 The message I hope to send out to you is that anyone can be successful in the app industry.
 The more apps you publish, the more you will earn.
-If you really think about it, its just a mathematical equation.
-Publish more paid apps of some value and the market will pay you for what its worth.
+If you really think about it, it is just a mathematical equation.
+Publish more paid apps of some value and the market will pay you for what it’s worth.
 I’ve earned around $1,000 a month, my next goal is to reach $5,000 so to gain that goal of mine I need to publish more valuable apps.
-Also beware that earnings each month are not always consistent.
+Also, beware that earnings each month are not always consistent.
 One month you may see a spike and next everything falls to hell.
-This business is a never ending roller coaster ride, buckle up bitches it’s going to be bumpy.
+This business is a never-ending roller coaster ride, buckle up because it’s going to be bumpy.

 Point #3: Being in the app business and especially an indie developer in this industry is not for the faint of heart.